The Magick Path of Tantra

 Dadaji answered, “It is better not to be reborn at all.”

 The Tantric, Nath, or Kaula way of life is based on the profound knowledge that men and women are not machines, animals, or robots.
-They are not pawns in a cosmic game nor must they accept the face value of the cards dealt out by the “Dealer.”
-For most, the general program of their lives is a routine they accept, and most of it is easily predictable.
+They are not pawns in a cosmic game, nor must they accept the face value of the cards dealt out by the “Dealer.”
+For most, the general program of their lives is a routine they accept, and much of it is easily predictable.
 Too many people are resigned to this, and when some event bursts in their face or shatters the roundabout routine, very few are prepared to manipulate the event or have the thinking ability to control it.
 As their general life routine becomes more complicated, their “think power” diminishes.
-They become more and more one of the crowd, willing to be carried on the wave-crests of convention and corruption.
+They become more and more one of the crowd, willing to be carried on the wave crests of convention and corruption.
 They become the people who vote in haste and repent at leisure.
-The future well-being and welfare of human society is much in our own hands on both material and spiritual levels.
+The future well-being and welfare of human society is much in our own hands, on both material and spiritual levels.

 A Tantrik is not dedicated to serve God or religion.